jqnpm/jqnpm/BUILDING.md

 ## Larger `jq.json` example.

 This example has been removed in favor of generating a package skeleton with `jqnpm generate`.
+Generate a package and have a look!